dudleyspence/TravelSync-API-Extended/readme.md

 # **TravelSync API**

 **Description**
 The **TravelSync API** powers the backend of the TravelSync application, designed to make group itinerary planning effortless.
-It provides robust functionality for creating and managing itineraries, integrating with services like **Google Places** and **Mapbox** to deliver location-based features.
 Originally developed during an Agile group project, this API has been independently expanded for enhanced capabilities.

 Original group repository:
 [TravelSync API Group Repository](https://github.com/dudleyspence/TravelSync-API-Group)